yig/GMU-CS425/README.md

     }) );
 ```

-You'll also want to keep `swapchain` around as an instance variable so you can call `wgpuSwapChainRelease( swapchain )` in shutdown. **N.B.** The swap chain is created based on the window size.
+You'll also want to keep `swapchain` around as an instance variable so you can call `wgpuSwapChainRelease()` in shutdown. **N.B.** The swap chain is created based on the window size.
 If the user resizes your window, rendering will break.
 Turn off resizing with `glfwWindowHint( GLFW_RESIZABLE, GLFW_FALSE );` before you create the window (`glfwCreateWindow()`), or else release and re-create the swap chain with the above code in a callback you pass to `glfwSetFramebufferSizeCallback()`.

 The final stop before actually creating the pipeline is creating the pipeline's shader module.
 WebGPU shaders are written in [WebGPU Shading Language (WGSL)](https://www.w3.org/TR/WGSL/).
 You can put vertex and fragment shaders together in the same file.
 Remember that these programs access per-vertex/fragment data as well as global data.
 One weird thing to understand about a lot of GPU programming APIs, including WebGPU, is that we label variables in our shader programs with numerical indices, and then refer to those indices when telling the pipeline which data to run on.
 Per-vertex variable indices are labelled with "locations" and global constants (uniforms) are labelled with "bindings".
 Let's see our shaders: